markevans/dragonfly/extra_docs/Encoding.md

 We can encode it to any format registered with the encoder.

-If you use the {Dragonfly::Config::RMagick RMagick configuration} (this is used by the file 'dragonfly/rails/images'), it will register the {Dragonfly::Encoding::RMagickEncoder RMagickEncoder} for you.

 RMagickEncoder
 ----------------
+The {Dragonfly::Encoding::RMagickEncoder RMagickEncoder} is registered by default by the {Dragonfly::Config::RMagick RMagick configuration} used by 'dragonfly/rails/images'.

 If not already registered:

     app.encoder.register(Dragonfly::Encoding::RMagickEncoder)